 It’s a great time to be a horror fan.
 Chucky, the latest installment in the Child’s Play franchise, recently wrapped its first season while the fifth entry in the Scream film series releases in theaters in less than a week.
 Despite everything inflicted on us in the last year, 2021 was the year of the horror movie.
 The genre saw the release of highly anticipated films, from Candyman to the continuation of the Myers saga in Halloween Kills.
 Even streaming platforms participated in what The Geeky Waffle’s Bri and I called the renaissance of horror, with Netflix releasing the trilogy of Fear Street movies (adapted from the book series by R. L. Stine) and Amazon revisiting I Know What You Did Last Summer with their television re-imagining.

 I was riding high from the adrenaline of all the recent entries in horror when I decided to check out Slasher, a Canadian anthology horror series created by Aaron Martin.
 The premise is simple enough; each season centers around a masked killer with an unknown motive stalking and murdering their victims.
 The concept of a slasher film stretched out over eight to ten episodes is nothing new (look at Chucky).
 Ari Schlossberg pulled it off with the 2009 series Harper’s Island, which aired for 13 episodes on CBS and is a series I love and rewatch often.
 Harper’s Island toed the line with the level of blood and violence depicted onscreen, but it comes nowhere close to the gory, unhinged insanity of Slasher, which is a worthy addition to the pantheon of slasher horror.
+I love this show and can’t wait to dive into each season.

 This review contains spoilers for the first season of Slasher, so consider this your official spoiler warning.